Growatt Battery: An Independent Review by Solar Choice

 growatt GBLI6531

-Background on Growatt – Company history
+Background on Growatt – Company History

 Growatt is a Chinese company that is best known for their popular solar inverters, although they have recently ventured into the solar battery market since 2019 with their first product being the GBLI6531.

-They were founded in 2010 and manufacture residential, commercial and large-scale solar inverters.
+They were founded in 2010 and manufactures residential, commercial and large-scale solar inverters.
 Based in Shenzhen, China, it didn’t take them long to gain a foothold in the inverter market and by mid 2011 they rose to become the country’s top inverter exporter.
 They’ve manufactured and shipped over 1.7 million inverters to over 100 countries and regions around the world.
 In 2012 they expanded into the Australian market and have an office based in Silverwater, NSW.

 According to IHS Markit’s world inverter shipment ranking, they’ve been recognised as a top 3 single-phase inverter brand.
 IHS Market is a British information provider that covers a wide range of data from a wide variety of industries from economic forecasting, finance and the solar PV industry.